Korivash/Korivash/README.md

 <p align="center">
 **About me**
 <p align="center">
-Allow me to introduce myself and share the diverse range of skills and knowledge that I bring to the GitHub community. 🌟
+Allow me to introduce myself and share the range of skills and knowledge I bring to the GitHub community. 🌟

-My name is Korivash, and I'm a self-taught developer with a profound passion for cybersecurity.
-In today's ever-evolving digital landscape, protecting our online presence has become paramount.
-With unwavering dedication, I strive to deepen my understanding of cybersecurity, equipping myself with the tools to safeguard individuals and organizations against cyber threats. 🔒
+I'm Korivash, a self-taught developer with a passion for cybersecurity and FiveM development.
+In today's digital landscape, safeguarding our online presence is crucial.
+With dedication, I strive to deepen my understanding of cybersecurity, equipping myself with the tools to protect individuals and organizations against cyber threats. 🔒

-On top of my cybersecurity journey, I'm actively involved in assisting with FiveM development.
-For those unfamiliar, FiveM is a modification framework for the popular video game Grand Theft Auto V, enabling users to create custom multiplayer experiences.
-By being part of the FiveM development community, I can explore new horizons in game development while applying my programming skills and creativity. 🎮
+Additionally, I actively contribute to the FiveM development community.
+FiveM is a modification framework for Grand Theft Auto V, enabling custom multiplayer experiences.
+Through my programming skills and creativity, I explore new horizons in game development. 🎮

-Here on my GitHub page, I share my journey in cybersecurity and extend my knowledge and assistance to those interested in FiveM development.
-Together, we can delve into the intricacies of game modification, collaborate on exciting projects, and push the boundaries of what's possible within the FiveM realm. 🚀
+On my GitHub page, I share my cybersecurity journey and provide assistance to those interested in FiveM development.
+Together, we can delve into game modification, collaborate on exciting projects, and push the boundaries within the FiveM realm. 🚀

 Best regards,